Radiative decay of edge states in Floquet media: Multiscale analysis of radiation damping

 \subsection{Implementing the expansion through order $\beta^2$}

-We wish to substitute \eqref{expansion} into \eqref{eq:ga_tausys} and equate terms of like power in $\beta$ leads to a hierarchy of equations for the functions $G^{(n)}$ and $\alpha^{(n)}$.
+A hierarchy of equations for the functions $G^{(n)}$ and $\alpha^{(n)}$ is obtained by substituting \eqref{expansion} into \eqref{eq:ga_tausys} and equating terms of like power in $\beta$.
+We carry this out to second order in $\beta$.
 The only non-algebraic term, $e^{i\beta _A (T)}$, is expanded to By recalling that $ \eta_A(T)$ is bounded, we obtain the hierarchy equations, the first several of which we now display and solve.